MarkLundager/AdventOfCode2024/README.md

 ## Info   (Time will not be represented correctly if curls fetches data (takes ~5 seconds), revert step 2 to see accurate time measures)
 The result is printed on the format below, if my solution could not calculate part 1 and 2 during the same run, individual times will be printed as well below total time.
 The individual time is calculated as total time subtracted by parts that only involve the the other part (naturally).
+All files compiled with the flags: gcc -Wall -Werror -pedantic -g -o

 \-----------Day XX-----------------
 Part 1 result: [result_value]